Learn How to Get Into Rehab Immediat...

 • Proof of address (utility bill, rental agreement)

-• Medical history: a list of your current medications and any relevant medical records
+• A list of medications you’re currently taking and any relevant medical records

 • Insurance information (insurance card, member ID number)

-Getting into rehab can be a challenging process.
-Thankfully, numerous resources offer immediate guidance and support.
+Getting into rehab can be challenging, but you don’t have to figure it out alone.
+Numerous resources offer immediate guidance and support.

 Learn more about finding a reputable addiction hotline